Vic Gov QR code Service

 Retrospectives

-Regular agile retrospectives after fortnightly sprints with core project team members to improve the process, and thereby, product.
+Fortnightly sprint reviews with core project team members to improve process and product

 With the insights and long term goals defined, we were able to focus on the final state of the user experience, post pilot.